janneri/bots-of-black-friday/README.md

 "LEFT"
 ```

-The game ticks in 1 second, so your bot needs to wait a second between each move you make.
+The game ticks in 1 second, and your bot needs to be in sync with that.
+For a 1s tick, you probably want to register your next move every 500ms.
+As the quality of the bots improve, the game moderator can shorten the cycle.
+Network quality matters.

 ## Running the server